Cover image: Winter on Flickr

 - Search on Facebook for ‘Traveling in Taiwan”, and post your request into these communities.
 There are a lot of amazing people who are more than willing to share other resources they may have.

-Hitchhiking along Taiwan’s highways is illegal and is not recommended.
+It is illegal and not recommended to hitchhike along Taiwan’s highways.
 In addition to the legal context, it is dangerous with a high volume of vehicles and high speeds.
-In the cities, this is also not out of the question and many people get picked up.
-It’s considered unsafe and not recommended.
 With that said, we’ve heard that hitchhiking in Taiwan is easy, safe and convenient.
 It occurs, but you must consider the law and the safety of others and yourself.
 The added challenge with hitching a ride is how you’ll fit in your shortboard or (more likely in Taiwan) your longboard into someone else’s car!

 Find your surf tribe in Taiwan

 While surfing is primarily a solo sport and, in most cases, the fewer numbers in the line up the better, it’s always great to meet other surfers in and out of the water.
 Not surprisingly finding and connecting with other surfers in Taiwan is most likely to take place on the beach and in the surf.
 So our first suggestion is to get out on the beach and into the water.
 Local surfers (both Taiwnese and foreigners) tend to be welcoming to new surfers.
-Be respectful in the water, as one should always be and the feeling is generally reciprocated.
+One should be respectful while surfing in Taiwan.
+When one is respectful, the feeling generally reciprocates.

 There are a few other places that you can possibly meet other surfers in Taiwan: